On the affine invariant of simple hypersemitoric systems: Affine invariant in the presence of a standard flap

 \subsection{Intuition}

-Recall that when a system admits a \textbf{standard} flap the set of regular values is not simply connected and the system displays monodromy due to the presence of elliptic-elliptic values, see Proposition \ref{p.monodromy}.
+Recall that when a system admits a \textbf{standard} flap $\mathcal{F}$, see Definition~\ref{d.standardflap}, the set of regular values is not simply connected and the system displays monodromy due to the presence of elliptic-elliptic values in $\operatorname{Im}(\mathcal{F})$, see Proposition \ref{p.monodromy}.
 There are two ways to deal with this phenomenon.
-We can either make a cut for each flap, or we can make a cut for each elliptic-elliptic value present in the flap.
+We can either make a cut for each flap, or we can make a cut for each elliptic-elliptic value present in the image of the flap.
 We explore the two ideas.
 In Section \ref{s.polytopenflaps} we make a cut for each flap.
-In Section \ref{s.polytopeflap} we make a cut for each elliptic-elliptic value present on the flap.
+In Section \ref{s.polytopeflap} we make a cut for each elliptic-elliptic value present on the image of a flap.
 Each approach has its advantages and disadvantages.
-Doing a cut for each flap may create more discontinuities than the other approach, but on the other hand the resulting affine invariant is smoother, i.e., has less corners.
+Doing a cut for each flap may create more discontinuities than the other approach, but on the other hand the resulting affine invariant is smoother, i.e., has fewer corners.
 For an example of the first approach see Figures \ref{p.iafsflap} and Figure \ref{f.polytopeinvariantsflapwith2elliptic}.
 For an example of the second approach see Figure \ref{f.polytopeinvariantsflapwith2elliptic}.

-If a hypersemitoric system admits a flap with no critical values in its interior and no elliptic-elliptic values in its boundary, then there is no topological monodromy and hence no choice of cut necessary in order to obtain an affine invariant.
+If a hypersemitoric system admits a flap with no critical values of rank $0$ in its interior and no elliptic-elliptic values in its boundary, then there is no topological monodromy and hence no choice of cut necessary in order to obtain an affine invariant.
 We address this phenomenon in Section \ref{s.generalhypersemitoric}.

+For simplicity of notation, from Section \ref{s.polytopenflaps} to Section \ref{s.polytopeflap}, and corresponding subsections, we assume that all flaps $\mathcal{F}$ are \textbf{bounded}, see Definition \ref{d.bounded}.
+We note that the adaption to the general case is straightforward, and is dealt with in Section \ref{s.subsectiongeneralinvariant}.